nim-lang/Nim/doc/manual.md

    defined `converter`.

-It is important to note that overload resolution concerns itself with the Category of each parameter and not the category of callable.
+It is important to note that overload resolution concerns itself with the category of each parameter and not the category of callable.

 Nim will compare two candidates at a time and pick the "best" candidate to to continue through the resolution process, if at the end the best candidate is is proven "better" then the rest, it is chosen as an unambiguous match.
-The explanation below is best though of as a comparison between two candidates because of this algorithm.
+It may help to think of the below as a comparison between two candidates because of this algorithm.

 There are two major methods of selecting the best matching candidate, namely